ejp-rd-vp/FDP-Reference-Implementation-Configuration/README.md

 http://www.w3.org/ns.dcat#endpointDescription
 http://www.w3.org/ns.dcat#landingPage
 ````

-**NOTE:**  In EJP there are two "kinds" of Data Service - services that serve a dataset, and services that do algorithmic operations or plotting, but do not access a registry or biobank.
+Do the same thing again,  but this time, call it **_DataService2_**.
+(The two kinds of services have identical definitions, other than their titles.)

 **THE NORMS ARE:**
-For services that serve a dataset, they:
+For services that serve a dataset (DataService1), they:
 * must be a "child of" a distribution of dataset
 * must have an endpointURL (the URL of the interface)
 * must have an endpointDescription (the URL leading to e.g. a Swagger/openAPI document)

-For services that execute algorithmic operations, they:
+For services that execute algorithmic operations (DataService2), they:
 * must be a "child of" "Catalog"
 * must have a landingPage (the URL of the homepage, where you can do the operation)